10m+

 Pre-schoolers and reception years

-• Create a colouring-in savings chart.
-For example, draw round different coins on a sheet of card and task your child with colouring them in and learning what each one is (a 10p, 50p, £2-coin, etc.) as they start saving their cash, leaving others uncoloured to show how much more they need to save to achieve a particular savings goal, such as being able to go to the shops to buy a toy.
+- Creating a colouring-in savings chart: For example, draw round different coins on a sheet of card and task your child with colouring them in and learning what each one is as they start saving their cash, leaving others uncoloured to show how much more they need to save to achieve a particular savings goal, such as being able to go to the shops to buy a toy.

-• Show them how money works.
-Paying by card is quick and convenient but doesn’t show young children how money works.
-Counting out the cash to pay for the object of their desire will clearly illustrate that all those money jar coins are now gone, and they’ll have to start saving again before they can buy something else.
-A simple but effective way of demonstrating one of life’s key financial lessons.
+- Show them how money works: Paying by card is convenient but doesn’t show young children how money works.
+Counting out the cash to pay for something will clearly illustrate all those money jar coins are now gone, and they’ll have to start saving again before they buy something else.
+It is a simple but effective way of demonstrating one of life’s key financial lessons.

 Primary school children